 Anecdotally, we know that a less stressful workplace leads to improved morale, increased productivity and fewer stress-related absences.

 Get ready for a lot of #science in this post.
 We don’t always have an opportunity to list our ten favourite meditation stats, but this seemed like a great place to do it!

 Here are ten compelling benefits of mindfulness meditation in the workplace:

 - Meditation Improves Focus: Research has shown that meditation leads to changes in the brain region involved in learning and memory.
 Employees who practice meditation at work are able to stay on task, manage time and make wise work-related decisions with ease.

-- Mediation Decreases Stress: It has been conservatively estimated that organizations lose $602 (USD) per year, per employee to stress-related estimates.
+- Meditation Decreases Stress: It has been conservatively estimated that organizations lose $602 (USD) per year, per employee to stress-related estimates.
 It has been proven that meditation leads to a reduction in stress.
-Not only can this help in boosting morale in the workplace, it can also reduce stress-related symptoms that can lead to serious chronic illnesses.
+Not only can this help in boosting morale in the workplace, but it can also reduce stress-related symptoms that can lead to serious chronic illnesses.
 Employees can enjoy better health and employers can look forward to reduced absences as a result.

 - Meditation At Work Strengthens Relationships: Meditation improves mood and increases emotional intelligence (EI).
 Emotional intelligence is commonly linked to success and leadership within organizations.
 EI is vital when communicating and collaborating with colleagues.

 - Meditation Classes At Work Improve Creativity: Studies have shown that mindfulness meditation works to increase creativity and insight while decreasing cognitive rigidity.
 Creativity is a key component for problem-solving.
 Mindful employees find innovative solutions for problems at work.
 It is no coincidence that organizations with more creative thinkers consistently outperform in their industry.